lausberger/CountdownApp/README.md

 ### How do I delete an event?

 To delete an event, perform a rightward swipe gesture within the Events list.
 Then, select the red "trash" icon.
-This will delete the specified event and commit the change to memory.
-As such, this action cannot be undone!
+You will then be prompted to either confirm or cancel this decision.
+Please note that event deletions cannot be undone.

+## Changelog

+### Update Version 1.1 (January 5, 2021)

+#### Notification Support

+If the user has chosen to allow notifications, all newly created or edited events will automatically schedule a local notification for the specified time and date.
+In the case of an all-day event, a notification is scheduled for 8 AM on the day of the event.
+Deleted events will have their notifications cancelled.

+#### Event Deletion Confirmation

+Now, when the delete button for an event is pressed, a popup window will open that asks the user to either "Confirm" or "Cancel".

 ## Future Changes

-* Notifications once a timer hits zero
+* [DONE] Notifications once a timer hits zero
-* A confirmation popup that appears before an event is deleted
+* [DONE] A confirmation popup that appears before an event is deleted
 * An "About" and "Preferences" menu
 * An archive of past events that can be viewed within a separate screen
 * The option to add pictures and/or notes to an event
 * Different sorting options within the Events list
+* The option to not be notified or to have repeat reminders for an event
+* The option to choose when to be notified for all-day events